copper pot main

 Copper Pot or Cazo De Cobre: Maintenance and Use

-When I visited Mexico this past December, I bought a gorgeous copper pot from a young lovely woman in the city of Celaya.
+During one of my visits to Mexico back in December of 2013, I bought a gorgeous copper pot from a young lovely woman in the city of Celaya.
 Although the most famous place in Mexico to buy copper pots is the town of Santa Clara del Cobre in the state of Michoacán, I visited Celaya to learn how to make Cajeta the traditional way.
 Traditional Cajeta makers consider copper pots a required tool for this craft, so Celaya has managed to make their own.
 And boy, are they pretty.

 copper pot 1